Kollect's Response to COVID-19

 *If someone in your house has contracted the virus, these are the waste disposal rules that our Government has passed on to us: All the waste used by a contaminated person, including tissues and masks, must be put in a plastic rubbish bag.
 Tie the bag when it is about three-quarters full.
 Place the plastic bag in a second bin bag and tie the bag.
 Treat all cleaning waste in the same way.
 Do not put the rubbish bags out for collection for 72 hours.

 *Continue to recycle as you always have done.
-We don’t know how long this pandemic is going to last for and it’s vital that we continue to recycle and look after our planet.
+We don’t know how long this pandemic is going to last for and we must continue to recycle and look after our planet.
 We will beat this soon, and we will be back to normal.

 Bin Collection Update